ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ### Overview and background

 MbedOS currently implements error/exception handlers which gets invoked when the system encounters a fatal error/exception.
 The error handler capture information such as register context/thread info etc and these are valuable information required to debug the issue later.
 This information is currently printed over the serial port, but in many cases the serial port is not accessible and the serial terminal log is not captured, particularly in the case of field deployed devices.
 We cannot send this information using mechanisms like Network because the state of the system might be unstable after the fatal error.
 And thus a different mechanism is needed to record and report this data.
-So, if we can auto-reboot the system after a fatal error has occured, without losing the RAM contents where we have the error information collected, we can send this information over network or other interfaces to be logged externally(E.g:- ARM Pelion cloud) or can even be written to file system if required.
+So, if we can auto-reboot the system after a fatal error has occurred, without losing the RAM contents where we have the error information collected, we can send this information over network or other interfaces to be logged externally(E.g:- ARM Pelion cloud) or can even be written to file system if required.

 ### Requirements and assumptions